viamrobotics/docs/docs/manage/configuration.md

 - [Data Management](/manage/data/)
 - [Machine Learning](/manage/ml/)

+However, if you are configuring a robot that can never connect to the internet, you can manually create a [local configuration file](/appendix/local-configuration-file/) on your robot.
 A locally-configured robot will not be able to access Viam's cloud features.
-If you are configuring a robot that can never connect to the internet, you can manually create a [local configuration file](/appendix/local-configuration-file/) on your robot.

 ## Next Steps